wiliamhw/simplebank/README.md

 - Access the DB documentation at [this address](https://dbdocs.io/wiliamwijaya1985/simple_bank).
 Password: `secret`

+- The Postman API collection and environtment can be exported using JSON files inside [`doc/postman`](doc/postman/) folder.

 ### How to generate code

 - Generate schema SQL file with DBML: